On Friday 9th August, Great Britain experienced one of the most disruptive power cuts in recent times.

 National Grid described the outage as a “rare and unusual event”.
 But does this raise important questions about the resilience of our networks?

 With an increase in renewable and low-carbon sources, and a reduction in coal-fired power stations, the system has lost precious system inertia, which would have been used to effectively manage issues like the one we saw on Friday.
 Synthetic inertia can be produced by calling upon fast-acting batteries, or by turning large plants on or off, to balance the frequency.
 Unfortunately, in this case, it wasn’t enough.
-National Grid explained that “due to the scale of large generation losses this was not sufficient, and to protect the network and ensure restoration to normal operation could be completed as possible, as backup protection system was triggered which disconnects selected demand across GB”.
+National Grid explained that “due to the scale of large generation losses this was not sufficient, and to protect the network and ensure restoration to normal operation could be completed as quickly as possible, as backup protection system was triggered which disconnects selected demand across GB”.

 (Note: Inertia is the ability to naturally continue in an existing state.
 In the context of power production, it is the ability to carry on long enough after a fault occurs for the system to find other sources or reduce demand in order to rectify the imbalance).